mxagar/music_genre_classification/README.md

 Mikel Sagardia, 2022.
 No guarantees.

-If you find this repository helpful and use it, please link to the original source: [https://github.com/mxagar/music_genre_classification](https://github.com/mxagar/music_genre_classification).
+If you find this repository helpful and use it, please link to the original source.